-Activities Potential E&S Risks/ Impacts Proposed Mitigation Measures Responsible Party Budget USD Survivors of GBV/SEA/SH will be given the option to refer to the FSU for investigation and prosecution to commerce or otherwise.
-Laboratory and hospital staff will be sensitized on GBV/SEA/SH issues, GBV Manual etc. cleaners for two years \$1000.00 per year Cold room operation - cleaning Inappropriate cleaning and disinfection methods can expose cleaners to infectious diseases, including COVID-19 and injury through cuts and burns and exposure to contaminated PPEs of laboratory staff the government payroll these workers will also clean the cold room - Cleaning staff will be provided adequate cleaning equipment, materials, and disinfectants e.g.sodium hypochlorite Scientific Officer/Minist ry of Health and USD 200.00 (Cost covers the provision of PPEs e.g. gloves, overalls, masks, face shields and boots for two cleaners of the facility @ USD 50 per waste handler per year for two years.
-After two years, the cost of PPEs will be integrated into the
+Activities Potential E&S Risks/ Impacts Proposed Mitigation Measures Responsible Party Budget USD Cold room operation - cleaning Inappropriate cleaning and disinfection methods can expose workers to infectious diseases, including COVID-19 The hospital already has cleaners who are already on the government payroll these workers will also clean the cold room Cleaning staff will be provided adequate cleaning equipment, materials, and disinfectants e.g.sodium hypochlorite SL-SOPs for health care waste management prepared for the COVID-19 Emergency Response and Health SystemsPreparedness Project based on the WHO COVID-19 guidelines (see attached in Appendix E) will be implemented at the facility Cleaners will be provided with appropriate PPEs such as gowns or aprons, gloves, eye protection (masks, goggles or face screens) and boots or closed work shoes Cleaners will be trained twice every year in proper hygiene (including handwashing prior to and after conducting cleaning activities; how to safely use PPE etc. Scientific Officer/Ministr y of Health and Sanitation USD 200.00 (Cost covers the provision of PPEs e.g. gloves, overalls, masks, face shields and boots for two cleaners of the facility @ USD 50 per waste handler per year for two years.
+After two years, the cost of PPEs will be integrated into the operational cost of the Hospital.
+Cost of training has been captured above) Spillage of reagents Reagents may spill in transit, - Gloves and protective clothing, including face and eye Laboratory No Separate Cost

-Activities Potential E&S Risks/ Impacts Proposed Mitigation Measures Responsible Party Budget USD hygiene (including handwashing prior to and after conducting cleaning activities; how to safely use PPE etc. operational cost of the Hospital.
-Cost of training has been captured above) Spillage of reagents during handling and/or Gloves and protective clothing, including face and eye protection will be worn when staff are cleaning spills.
+Activities Potential E&S Risks/ Impacts Proposed Mitigation Measures Responsible Party Budget USD during handling and/or testing putting technicians at risk to exposure of pathogens and hazardous material. protection will be worn when staff are cleaning spills.
 The spill will be covered with cloth or paper towels to contain it.
 An appropriate agent will be poured over the paper towels/cloth and the immediate surrounding area; Disinfectant will be poured concentrically beginning at the outer margin of the spill area, working toward the centre.
 After the appropriate amount of time (like 30 minutes), the material will be cleared away.
-If there are sharps involved a dustpan, faucet or a piece of stiff cardboard will be used to collect the material and deposited into a puncture-resistant container for disposal.
-The spill area will be cleaned and disinfected (if necessary, steps repeated until the spill is cleaned The contaminated material will be disposed of in a leak- Laboratory Scientific Officer No Separate Cost (Cost of training captured as part of workers OHS training cost above)
+If there are sharps involved, a dustpan, faucet or a piece of stiff cardboard will be used to collect the material and deposited into a puncture-resistant container for disposal.
+The spill area will be cleaned and disinfected (if necessary, steps repeated until the spill is cleaned) The contaminated material will be disposed of in a leak-proof, puncture-resistant waste disposal container.
+After successful disinfection, the hospital in charge will be informed that the area has been cleaned and disinfected.
+Training will be provided for staff of the facility and cleaners in spillage containment and clean up as part of Scientific Officer (Cost of training captured as part of workers OHS training cost above)